moiristo/tileup/README.md

 [![Build Status](https://travis-ci.org/moiristo/tileup.svg?branch=master)](https://travis-ci.org/moiristo/tileup)

 *Note* This is not the official version of tileup.
-Since the offical version was poorly maintained, I decided to create my own version instead.
+Since the official version was poorly maintained, I decided to create my own version instead.

 ## Installation